titusturbatu-ctrl/gantt-task-react/README.md

     - The **Progress** column header and cells are not rendered.
     - The progress drag handles are hidden.
     - The colored progress fill on the bars is visually removed (only the background bar is shown), while the underlying `progress` values remain available in data.

+- **Dependency-aware date editing & start-offset constraints**
+  - The core Gantt implementation now validates date changes against:
+    - Basic finish-to-start rules (a task cannot start before any of its `dependencies` end, and cannot end after any dependent children start).
+    - Optional start-offset constraints on each task:
+      - `startAfter?: StartConstraint[]` — e.g. `[{ id: "TaskA", days: 1 }]` means “this task must start at least 1 day after TaskA ends”.
+      - `startBefore?: StartConstraint[]` — e.g. `[{ id: "TaskB", days: 2 }]` means “this task must start at least 2 days before TaskB starts”.
+  - Any drag or task-list date edit that violates these rules is rejected and reverted, and your `onDateChange` handler is only called if the move is valid.

+- **Visual feedback on invalid drags**
+  - When the user drags a bar into an invalid position (breaking dependencies or start constraints), the bar:
+    - Flashes with a red outline and a slight “pulse” animation while it is out-of-bounds.
+    - Snaps back to the last valid position when the drag ends or the change is rejected.
+  - This makes it clear why a drag is not allowed, without needing to inspect the underlying data.

+- **Tooltip shows scheduling constraints**
+  - The default tooltip (`StandardTooltipContent`) now includes any configured start constraints:
+    - A **Start after** line lists all `startAfter` rules for the task.
+    - A **Start before** line lists all `startBefore` rules for the task.
+  - This gives users a quick way to see why a task cannot be dragged earlier or later.

 Example usage: